 - Late April & Early May – New Orleans Jazz & Heritage Festival

 - Late July – Tales of the Cocktail

 - Early – Mid August – White Linen Night & Dirty Linen Night

 - Mid-September – New Orleans Burlesque Festival

 - Late October – Crescent City Blues & BBQ Festival

 - October Halloween – Voodoo Music & Arts Experience

-We have partnered with Hotels.com to share a collection of New Orleans best festivals beyond Mardi Gras.
+While Mardi Gras may be considered one of the best reasons to visit New Orleans, we wanted to share a collection of incredible New Orleans best festivals beyond Mardi Gras.